Li Qiaochu

 Li Qiaochu (李翘楚 (Lǐ Qiáochǔ); born 13 January 1991 in Beijing) is a Chinese labor and women's rights activist and researcher on labour issues.
 She was detained by authorities for four months in the first half of 2020 and again in February 2021, in both cases on national security charges.
 These were due to her connection with activists, including her partner Xu Zhiyong, who had secretly met in the southeastern city of Xiamen in December 2019 to discuss "democratic transition in China".
+In February 2024, Li was sentenced to three years and eight months in prison for "inciting subversion of state power".
+She was released in August 2024 after having completed her sentence.

 Education and career

 After completing her undergraduate studies at Renmin University, Li obtained a master's degree in public policy from the University of York in 2015.
 Later she worked as a research assistant at Tsinghua University, where her work included an analysis of China's pension system and research on the rights of migrant workers.

 Activism

 In 2017, Li worked with other volunteers on finding free or cheap housing for thousands of migrant workers who had been evicted by authorities in Beijing during a particularly cold winter.
 In 2018, she compiled data on cases of sexual harassment and drafted reports in support of the Me Too movement in China.
 She also took part in efforts against the 996 working hour system.

 On 24 January 2020, Li criticized in a Twitter message on occasion of the Lunar New Year the alleged underreporting of the number of deaths by the Chinese authorities in the early stages of the COVID-19 pandemic, calling to "remember the pain [and] the lives that left us without even being tallied", and writing: "Let’s use civic engagement to pursue those responsible for trampling lives."
 She joined a volunteer team to distribute free masks to sanitation workers, and helped pregnant women in quarantine areas to obtain medical care.
 She also worked to support victims of domestic violence, which spiked in the wake of pandemic lockdowns in central China.

 In early 2020, Li publicized an essay by her partner, legal activist and former university lecturer Xu Zhiyong, which called on Chinese leader Xi Jinping to resign over alleged incompetence in particular with regard to his handling of the COVID-19 outbreak.